rskanchi/Resources/Notes/GitHub_Issues.md

 ### Selective File Removal After Commit

-This section outlines the steps to remove specific files from a previously made commit, while retaining other files from that same commit, on your remote repository.
+To remove specific files from a previous commit, while retaining other files from that same commit, on your remote repository.
 This is useful when you've committed multiple files together but later decide that certain files should not be included in the remote.

 **Scenario:**